Jacob1202/JBLibrary/_posts/linear-regression.md

 ![Yi = B0 + B1*X1 + eps](/assets/blog/images/linearregression1.png "Linear model")

-Where accordingly *Beta0* and *Beta1* are unknown structural parameters of the model.
-However *Epsilon* is used to describe the error variable that is included in the model in order to describe a randomness of some events and add "noise".
+Where accordingly *Beta0* and *Beta1* are unknown structural parameters of the model. *Epsilon* however is used to describe the error variable that is included in the model in order to describe a randomness of some events and add "noise".
 Normally we can classify regression models based on

    - number of equations in a model